tylerlong/rcm-migrate-to-rcv/README.md

 ### New RCV meetings all have the same host user

-New RCV meetings all have the same host user: the RingCentral user authorized this app.
+New RCV meetings all have the same host user: the RingCentral user authorized into this app.
 This is because: given an outlook user, there is no reliable way to map it to a RingCentral user.
+This app works even if the outlook user doesn't have RingCentral account at all. (as long as he borrow a RingCentral account somewhere he can run this app)

+### Dial in numbers not updated

+Some RCM meetings allow you to join by phone call.
+The phone numbers to join meeting are not updated.
+I believe it could be done.
+More development and testing are needed.

 ## A video introduction